webandras/static-site-express/content/posts/2024-06-09-customize-your-site-write-your-blog-with-netlify-cms.md

 static-site-express is a simple Node.js based static-site generator that uses EJS and Markdown...
 ```

-Currrently, only string format is allowed for the `date` property, so if you need to post more than once a day, it will lead to problems!
+Currently, only string format is allowed for the `date` property, so if you need to post more than once a day, it will lead to problems!

 ### Use Netlify's Content Management System to write your posts